b-sia/PDFSeek/README.md

 source venv/bin/activate  # On Windows: venv\Scripts\activate
 ```

-2. Install llama-cpp-python with appropriate GPU support:
+2. Select the llama-cpp-python that your hardware supports:

-Go to requirements.txt and uncomment the llama-cpp-python dependency that your hardware supports.
+Go to requirements.txt and uncomment the llama-cpp-python dependency.

 For CPU-only usage:
 ```bash